Fellowships in Hellenic Studies 2019-20

 About the Program

-The fellowship program aims to develop and support a network of researchers, and places an emphasis on interdisciplinary approaches that reflect the evolving nature of Hellenic studies.
-The program also seeks to foster interaction among researchers at various stages in their engagement with Hellenism who represent diverse social, educational, cultural, and professional backgrounds.
+The fellowship program aims to foster interaction among researchers from diverse backgrounds and regions of the world, and places an emphasis on interdisciplinary approaches that reflect the evolving nature of Hellenic studies.

 The program provides for flexibility in terms of residency at the CHS and levels of financial support.
 The fellowship program manager will work with successful candidates to determine the exact terms of their appointments.